The Goodman Cancer Research Centre’s major objectives for its graduate and postgraduate programs are to:

 Department of Human Genetics

-Medicine (Division of Experimental Medicine)
+Department of Medicine (Division Experimental Medicine)

 Department of Pharmacology and Therapeutics